-The Advent Of New Materials
+The Advent of New Materials

-The processing speed of Figure 4 technology enables use of reactive plastic resins with short vat lives, leading to tough, functional parts such as those used in thermoplastic applications.
+The processing speed of Figure 4® technology enables use of reactive materials with short vat lives, leading to functional parts across a range of mechanical properties, such as those used in thermoplastic applications.

-Unlike other photopolymer 3D printing, Figure 4 is capable of manufacturing parts in hybrid materials (multi-mode polymerization) that offer toughness, durability, biocompatibility, high temperature deflection, and even elastomeric properties.
+Unlike other photopolymer 3D printing, Figure 4® is capable of manufacturing parts in hybrid materials (multi-mode polymerization) that offer toughness, durability, biocompatibility, high temperature deflection, and even elastomeric properties.
 This opens the door to new end-use applications in the fields of durable goods, automotive, aerospace, healthcare and beyond.